• blogangle-right

 No two SOC 2 audits are alike.
 Every organization is different, the chosen Trust Services Criteria are different, and the internal security controls and systems are different.

 That said, SOC audits typically follow a similar set of steps.
+Here's a quick overview of the audit process.

-First, the organization decides which type of SOC 2 report they will pursue — a type I or type II — and which TSC they will include in the scope of their report.
+First, the organization decides which type of SOC 2 report they will pursue — a Type I or Type II — and which TSC they will include in the scope of their report.
 Remember, Security is the only required TSC.

 Next, the audit window is determined.
 The AICPA recommends at least 6 months for Type II reports, but they can be done in as little as 3 months or as many as 12.